Estimated reading time: 15 minutes

 Additionally, analyze the employee’s performance reviews and other feedback from their manager.
 If there are any complaints, you should investigate the matter further.

-If you suspect problem behavior on the part of an employee, it’s important to communicate with them directly and provide a solution.
+If you suspect problem behavior on the part of an employee, communicate with them directly and give a solution.

-Work with the employee to find an acceptable resolution for both parties and avoid making assumptions about their behavior without getting all the facts.
+Work with the employee to find an acceptable resolution and avoid making assumptions about their behavior.

 Importance of documentation and involving HR